Kagebounshin/skateshop/README.md

         9. As a Frequent User, I want to easily enter my payment information, so that the checkout is quick and easy.
         10. As a Frequent User, I want to feel that my payment and personal information is secured.
         11. As a Frequent User, I would like to get free shipping as my bags total increases.
+        12. As a Frequent User, I Would like to review a product.

     -   ### Product Manager Goals
         1. As a Product Manager, I Would like to add products easily.